List of Toy Story characters: Mrs. Davis

-Mrs. Davis is Andy and Molly's mother.
-In the first film, she has brown hair and she ties it into a ponytail.
-In the other two films, her physical appearance is noticeably different and instead of brown, she has yellow hair and leaves it down.
+Mrs. Davis (voiced by Laurie Metcalf) is Andy and Molly's single mother.
 Mrs. Davis is presented as a loving mother to Andy and Molly, but is a major though indirect threat to the toys.
-Mrs. Davis's actions regarding the toys sets the plot in motion in the first three films, though they are not malicious.
+Mrs. Davis's actions regarding the toys set the plot in motion in the first three films, though they are not malicious.
 In the first film, she purchases a Buzz Lightyear toy for Andy on his birthday, prompting the rivalry between Buzz and Woody which leads to them being lost and forced to find their way home.
 In the second film, she puts Wheezy up for sale at a yard sale, prompting Woody's rescue attempt where he is subsequently stolen by Al. In the third film, she orders Andy to clean out his room before going to college and mistakenly throws away the toys Andy planned to put in the attic.
 Despite this, in the second film, she is very protective of Woody, describing him as an old family toy.
 At the end of the third film, she breaks down and weeps at the departure of her son, but Andy reassures her that she will always be with him even if they are apart.
 This moment between mother and son plays a major factor in Woody's decision to have Andy donate his toys to Bonnie, thus giving them a new lease on their lives.